bottkars/terraforming-dps/terraforming-gcp/README.md

 # Terraforming GCP deploy PPDM, DDVE from GCP Marketplace

 ## getting started
+this deployment is used and tested with terraform v0.13,v0.14,v0.15 and 1.0 simly clone the repo and create a tfvars file from below examples the repo is devided ito modules the variable deploy_ddve and deploy_ppdm can be set to true or false to indicate wich components to deploy

 ## create an iam serviceaccount for tf

+## deploy

 ## deployment variables